Delayed Stochastic Algorithms for Distributed Weakly Convex Optimization: Experiments

-\myquad Our last experiment investigates the robustness of {\dspl} compared to {\dsgd} and justifies the use of extrapolation in presence of delay.
-Figure~\ref{fig3} plots the number of iterations for each algorithm to converge with different datasets, extrapolation parameters, and delays.
-In spite of delays, {\dspl} and {\dsepl} still admit a wider range of stepsize parameters ensuring convergence than {\dsgd}.
-Also, when the stepsize is not large, the use of extrapolation can effectively accelerate the convergence.
+Figure~\ref{fig3} plots the number of iterations for each algorithm to converge under different datasets and delay parameters.
+We see that in spite of delays, {\dspl} admits a wider range of stepsize parameters ensuring convergence than {\dsgd}, and the performance slightly deteriorates as the delay increases.